 In conclusion, if you want your dog to sleep peacefully at night, consider adding things to its routine to cool it down.
 Consider using a wet towel, frozen treats, and an air conditioner, sleeping downstairs, and making your drink cold water throughout the day.

-If your dog’s temperature is still high after 30 minutes of home treatment, or if they are showing other signs of illness, such as vomiting, diarrhoea, or lethargy, take them to the vet.
+If your dog’s temperature is still high after 30 minutes of home treatment or if it shows other signs of illness, such as vomiting, diarrhoea, or lethargy, take it to the vet.

 Here are some things you should not do to lower your dog’s body temperature: